-During and Following the Retrospective
+During the Retrospective

 It is important that you actively participate and engage team members in the discussion during the retrospective.
-Take an active role in analyzing the survey results and working with your team to identify impediments and opportunities for improvement, as you develop your growth plan.
+Take an active role in analyzing the assessment results and working with your team to identify impediments and opportunities for improvement, as you develop your growth plan.
 Help to create a safe environment for open, honest conversation and don’t forget to celebrate success!

 The key deliverable from the retrospective is the Growth Plan created by the team to act on the areas that will help the team to grow and to ask for help from leaders on issues that are outside of the team’s control.
 Your role is to assist the Facilitator in capturing the Growth Items for the team during the retrospective and ensure that the plan is of good quality.